-For example, you could use Fresh first to cleanse, the following day you could use Restore to moisturize.
-Then keep Intimate handy to use only for sexual activity.
+For example, you could use Fresh first to cleanse, the following day you could use Revive to moisturize.

 BV is a bacterial infection caused by a pH imbalance.
 Symptoms include a foul-smelling vaginal discharge that appears grayish white or yellow.
 A “fishy” smell that worsens after sex is another sign of BV.